CrayLabs/SmartSim/doc/orchestrator.rst

 **The Experiment Driver Script Contents:**

-1. Launching two standalone orchestrators with unique identifiers.
+1. Launching two standalone ``Orchestrators`` with unique identifiers.
 Details in section:
    :ref:`Launch Multiple Orchestrators<launch_multiple_orch>`.
-2. Launching the application script with a colocated orchestrator.
+2. Launching the application script with a colocated ``Orchestrator``.
 Details in section:
    :ref:`Initialize a Colocated Model<init_colocated_model>`.
-3. Connecting SmartRedis clients within the driver script to send tensors to standalone orchestrators for retrieval within the application.
+3. Connecting SmartRedis clients within the driver script to send tensors to standalone ``Orchestrators`` for retrieval within the application.
 Details in section:
    :ref:`Create Client Connections to Orchestrators<client_connect_orch>`.